trailofbits/algo/docs/TROUBLESHOOTING.md

 ### 7. The region you want is not available

-You want to install Algo to a specific region in a cloud provider, but that region is not available in the list give to you by the installer.
+You want to install Algo to a specific region in a cloud provider, but that region is not available in the list given by the installer.
 In that case, you should [file an issue](https://github.com/trailofbits/algo/issues/new).
 Cloud providers add new regions on a regular basis and we don't always keep up.
 File an issue and give us information about what region is missing and we'll add it.

 ### I have a problem not covered here